OtiDavidChibueze/URL_SHORTNER_PROJECT/README.md

 </p>

 ## Project Overview
-This project allow urses to shorten the long urls
+This project allow urses to shorten the long urls , allowing them to create their own shortened url

 ## Features
 - List the key features of your project here.